Gardening presenter Ellen Mary (@EllenMaryGarden

 Place toys outside

-Leaving fun and interesting toys around the garden reduces the risk of your dog munching on other things like plants, trees and sticks, which can be toxic to dogs.
+Leaving fun and interesting toys around the garden reduces the risk of your dog munching on other things like plants, trees and sticks, which can be harmful to them.
 Stop your dog ingesting splinters by enticing them with a suitable chew toy.

 Keep your dog off your prize vegetables